ashley-thomas-development/the-notes-game/README.md

 * "Party Mode" should activate all color changing elements, as well as "Arnold Mode".

 ## To-do list:
 * Improve mobile appearance.
-Looks like at went through an Arnold action scene.
+Looks like it went through an Arnold action scene.
 * Refine and expand arnold sound-banks.
 Need some from True Lies.
-* Ensure color shifts during Party Mode or challenge conditions are different enough to clearly change.
+* Ensure color shifts during "Party Mode" or challenge conditions are different enough to clearly change.
 * Color shift sometimes looks poor under the button's slight gloss effect.
 * Potentially add alternate 90's kid soundbanks such as Mario, TNG, or FF7.
 * Add a command-line only mode enabling Arnold NSFW sound-banks.